How can you track your hydration level?

-Assessing hydration through the Urine Color Chart
+Assessing hydration through Urine Color

 An 8-point urine color scale was developed by Pr.
 Lawrence Armstrong, and validated for hydration monitoring in healthy adults¹, children² and pregnant and breastfeeding women³.